Schedule

 Oct 14--MIDTERM EXAM

-Oct 16—The Bolshevik Revolution and the
+Oct 21—The Bolshevik Revolution and the Civil War

-Read the excellent internet source (by an
+And read this excellent internet source (by an

 economics professor at George Mason University) called The Museum